codeonlyjs/cogent/templates/spa/readme.md

 Another way to run this project is to use VS Code with the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

-This approach give's automatic live reloading in the browser when you save files.
+This approach provides automatic live reloading in the browser when you save files.

 1. Open the project is VS Code
 2. Make sure the extension is installed
-3. Click the Go Live button (see Live Server documentation for more)
+3. Click the Go Live button

+(see the Live Server documentation for more)